 Award-Winning Paper Provides Framework for FarmSense’ Comprehensive Insect Database; Hosting the Most Digitized Insect Information in the World

-Dr. Keogh is no stranger to major awards as within the past year he has also been recognized for the Nokia Bell Labs Award and the IEEE International Conference on Data Mining Research Contributions Award, the organization’s highest recognition for research achievements in data mining.
-In addition to Dr. Keogh’s awards, FarmSense has received substantial recognition as well, receiving over $2.2 million in Small Business Innovation Research (SBIR) funding, alongside awards and grants from numerous organizations (Microsoft, Google, Bill & Melinda Gates Foundation, National Science Foundation, National Institute of Health, US Department of Agriculture, US Department of Defense, etc.).
+Dr. Keogh is no stranger to major awards as within the past 2 years he has also been recognized for the Nokia Bell Labs Award and the IEEE International Conference on Data Mining Research Contributions Award, the organization’s highest recognition for research achievements in data mining.
+In addition to Dr. Keogh’s awards, FarmSense has received substantial recognition as well, receiving five Small Business Innovation Research (SBIR) grants with funding up to $4.2 million, alongside awards and grants from numerous organizations (Bayer, Nutrien, Radicle, Microsoft, Google, Bill & Melinda Gates Foundation, National Science Foundation, National Institute of Health, US Department of Agriculture, US Department of Defense, etc.).
 To learn more about FarmSense or the FlightSensor, visit https://www.farmsense.io.

 About FarmSense: Founded in 2016, FarmSense helps farmers simplify pest management and take the guesswork out of insect monitoring.
 The company’s patented technology provides real-time insect counts and classifications through a smart field sensor that connects wirelessly to the cloud.